kyxap1/starred/README.md

 - [homelab](https://github.com/cgarciaarano/homelab) - Provision of a home laboratory to test infrastructure tools
 - [PostDock](https://github.com/paunin/PostDock) - PostDock - Postgres & Docker - Postgres streaming replication cluster for any docker environment
 - [ecs-logs-collector](https://github.com/awslabs/ecs-logs-collector) - The script will be used to collect general os logs as well as Docker and ecs-agent logs, it also support to enable debug mode for docker and ecs-agent in Amazon Linux.
-- [prest](https://github.com/prest/prest) - A fully RESTful API from any existing PostgreSQL database written in Go
 - [nginxse-virtualhost-generator](https://github.com/hishriTaha/nginxse-virtualhost-generator) - A CLI-based tool that helps you generate NGINX server block configuration files in a few seconds.
 - [aui](https://github.com/helmuthdu/aui) - Archlinux Ultimate Install
 - [elastic-ci-stack-for-aws](https://github.com/buildkite/elastic-ci-stack-for-aws) - A simple, flexible, auto-scaling cluster of build agents running in your own AWS VPC